twy80/LangChain_llm_Agent/README.md

   - Supported tools are Tavily Search, arixv, retrieval (RAG), and python_REPL.
     * To use Tavily Search, you need a Tavily API key that can be obtained [here](https://app.tavily.com/).
-    * PythonREPL from LangChain is still experimental, and therefore may lead to incorrect results.
-Cautious use is needed.
+    * PythonREPL from LangChain is still experimental, and therefore caution is needed.
+Users are also advised to choose gpt-4-turbo-preview with Python REPL.

   - Tracing LLM messages is possible using LangSmith.
 For this, you need a LangChain API key that can be obtained [here](https://smith.langchain.com/settings).